Mika Akino: Early career

 Akino debuted in the newly formed federation Arison (then run by Aja Kong) as Mika Akino.
 In her first months she floated around and tagged with fellow rookie Ayako Hamada now and again.
 Her most notable match was for the Queen of Arsion Championship, against her mentor, Yoshida.
 This match is considered by some to be the quintessential rookie versus veteran match of the 1990s, and both women were praised for their performance.

 It wasn't long before Akino was repackaged as Akino, and placed in the stable called "Cazai", or Girls with Attitude.
 Fellow members included tag team partner Hamada, Ai Fujita, and Candy Okutsu.
 The heel stable gain notoriety and popularity within Arison.
 Hamada and Akino eventually won the Twin Star of Arsion Championship, which set the stage for possibly both women's biggest match in 1999.

-Wrestling as "HamaKINO", the two champions entered a storyline with popular tag team "LCO" (Las Cachorrus Orientales), made up of Mima Shimoda and Estuko Mita.
+Wrestling as "HamaKINO", the two champions entered a storyline with popular tag team "LCO" (Las Cachorras Orientales), made up of Etsuko Mita and Mima Shimoda.
 The story culminated in a bloody brawl that was later considered one of the matches of the year.
 Held at the Carnival '99 show, the match skyrocketed the popularity of HamaKINO, and cemented the two women as draws for the promotion.

 The group split up later, and Akino went on to win the Sky High of Arsion Championship from Chaparita ASARI.
 Kong left ARSION after disputes with Rossy Ogawa, and joshi legend Lioness Asuka took her place.
 Hamada left not long after, and AKINO stayed.
 While she never won the Queen of Arsion Championship, she was involved in several spotlight storylines and matches, including tagging with Asuka and competing against Michiko Ohmukai.